Lahore High Court restrains NAB from arresting Hamza Shehbaz till Monday

 LHC Chief Justice Sardar Shamim Ahmed summoned the record of the appeal filed for interim bail and barred NAB from arresting Hamza meanwhile.

-He thanked his supporters for standing before NAB's team like an "impenetrable wall" as if they were protecting their own house and said: "These are not PML-N workers, they are my family."
+He thanked his supporters for standing before NAB's team like an "impenetrable wall" as if they were protecting their own house, adding that "these are not PML-N workers, they are my family."

 The PML-N lawmaker then pointed his guns towards the government and said that the prime minister should "stop lying and acting out of jealousy and bias".